enormandeau/snplift/README.md

 chromosome of the reference genome.
 The VCF contains the genotypes of 10 samples for 190,443 SNPs.
 The test takes about 1m20s on 10 Xeon processors from 2020.
 About 1m is used to index the old genome for alignment with bwa.
 The rest of the steps take about 18s.
-For this test run, based on real data, 99.87% of the SNPs are transferred.

 You can run the full SNPLift test with: